Tonalite–trondhjemite–granodiorite: Non-plate tectonic settings

-Post Archean TTG rocks
+Post-Archean TTG rocks

 Post Archean TTG rocks are commonly found in arc settings, especially in continental arcs.
 Ophiolite also contains a small amount of TTG rocks.

 Continental arc TTG rocks

 Continental arc TTG rocks are often associated with gabbro, diorite, and granite, which forms a plutonic sequence in batholiths.
-They are formed by hundred of plutons that directly related to subduction.
+They are formed by hundred of plutons directly related to subduction.
 For example, Coastal Batholith of Peru consists of 7–16% gabbro and diorite, 48–60% tonalite (including trondhjemite), and 20–30% granodiorite, with 1–4% granite.
 These TTG rocks in continental arc batholiths may partially originate from the magma differentiation (i.e. fractional crystallisation) of the subduction induced mantle wedge melt at depth.
 However, the large volume of such TTG rocks infer their major generation mechanism is by the crustal thickening induced partial melting of the former gabbroic underplate at the base of the continental crust.
 Tonalitic composition rock crystallised first before the magma differentiated to granodioritic and later granitic composition at a shallow depth.
 Some island arc plutonic roots also have TTG rocks, e.g. Tobago, but they are rarely exposed.